leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

    Basic scale usage.
 From left to right, the panels show: the original object, a scaled down object, a scaled up object and a scale-flipped object.

-The amount of scaling will be displayed in the footer of the 3D Viewport.
+The amount of scaling will be displayed in the header of the 3D Viewport.

 .. figure:: /images/scene-layout_object_editing_transform_basics_scale-display-values.png